Business Rules Assessment

 Rule ID Field / Input Validation Type Constraint Error Message / Behavior

-BR-021 searchParams.sort (query parameter) Custom Must match a slug in the sorting constants array Silent fallback to defaultSort; no user-facing error
+BR-025 searchParams.sort (query param) Custom Value must match a slug in the sorting constants array Silent fallback to defaultSort; no error message shown to user

 6. Calculation Rules Summary